This Is Why You’re Always So Tired

 The next step up the treatment ladder is prescription medications.
 Most clinicians avoid sleeping pills because they are potentially habit-forming.
 People quickly develop tolerance to them and require ever-increasing doses.
 So, the next drugs of choice tend to be non-habit-forming, with significant sedation as a side effect.
 They are:

 - Melatonin.
 This naturally occurring peptide released by the brain in response to the setting of the sun has some function in setting the circadian clock.
 It is available without prescription at most pharmacies and health food stores.
 Typically the dosage sizes sold are too large.
 Almost all of the published research on Melatonin is on doses of 1 mg or less, but the doses available on the shelves are either 3 or 6 mg.
 Nothing is gained by using doses greater than one milligram.
 Melatonin may not be effective the first night, so several nights’ use may be necessary for effectiveness.

 - Periactin.
 The prescription antihistamine, cyproheptadine (Periactin), works like Benadryl but has the added advantages of suppressing dreams and reversing stimulant-induced appetite suppression.
-For those with no appetite loss, weight gain may limit Periactin’s usefulness.

 - Clonidine.
 Some practitioners recommend in a 0.05 to 0.1 mg dose one hour before bedtime.
 This medication is used for high blood pressure, and it is the drug of choice for the hyperactivity component of ADHD.
 It exerts significant sedative effects for about four hours.